Celebrated for over 2000 years the Carnival of Oruro honours ancient Inca indigenous gods.

-The best spot to watch the parade is at the very end of the route, but if you cannot get a ticket, don’t worry, you can always simply walk with the parade!
+The best spot to watch the parade at the carnival of Oruro is at the very end of the route, but if you cannot get a ticket, don’t worry, you can always simply walk with the parade!

 Don’t relax too much

-And of course the inevitable, pickpockets – loud and full of action environment is perfect for them to work on tourists.
+And of course the inevitable, pickpockets.
+Carnival of Oruro is no exception – loud and full of action environment is perfect for them to work on tourists.
 Especially, be alarmed if somebody sprays water or foam directly into your face, thus blinding you and distracting you completely.